-Tory Clark leads projects focusing on U.S. state-level climate policy, energy infrastructure planning, and low carbon technologies.
-She provides clients with rigorous technical modeling as well as a practical translation of complex analyses to inform energy and climate policy.
-Several of her projects have focused on helping states chart policy pathways to reach their long-term greenhouse gas reduction goals.
+Tory Clark leads projects focusing on U.S. state-level climate policy, energy infrastructure planning, and low-carbon technologies.
+She provides clients with rigorous technical modeling as well as practical, accessible translations of complex analyses to inform energy and climate policy.

 Tory likes knowing that her work is helping policy makers, utilities, and investors lay the foundation for a low-carbon economy.
 Before joining E3 in 2015, she spent five years helping developing countries create long-term energy and climate plans using the LEAP model, an experience that impressed upon her the vital and varied roles that different regions will play in the global push toward deep decarbonization.
 She continues to work to help stakeholders understand their region’s role in the overall transition to climate mitigation policies, both in the U.S. and globally.

 Education: MS, technology and policy, Massachusetts Institute of Technology; BS, mechanical engineering, Tufts University